ASU-SamuelKasanda/Youtube-Trending-Analysis-SQL-project/README.md

-YouTube Trending Analysis (SQL)
+YouTube Trending Analysis with SQL
 About

-This project analyzes YouTube Trending Videos data using SQL to uncover patterns in user engagement.
-By querying metrics such as views, likes, dislikes, and comment counts, the analysis identifies the characteristics of highly trending videos and explores how engagement changes across different ranking levels.
+This project explores YouTube Trending Video data using SQL to uncover patterns in user engagement and content performance.
+By querying a real-world dataset of trending videos, the analysis examines key metrics such as views, likes, dislikes, and comment counts to better understand the factors associated with highly engaged content.

+The project applies SQL techniques to retrieve, rank, and analyze data, demonstrating how structured queries can transform raw datasets into actionable insights.
+Through exploratory analysis, it identifies engagement trends across top-performing videos and compares user interaction at different ranking levels.

-Technologies Used
+Technologies
 SQL
-YouTube Trending Dataset
+YouTube Trending Videos Dataset
-Data Analysis
+Relational Database Querying
 Skills Demonstrated
-SQL Queries (SELECT, ORDER BY, LIMIT, OFFSET)
+SQL Query Development
-Data Exploration
+Data Exploration & Analysis
-Ranking and Sorting Data
+Filtering, Sorting, and Ranking Data
-Trend Analysis
+Aggregate Analysis
-Analytical Thinking
 Data Interpretation
+Exploratory Data Analysis (EDA)
+Critical Thinking
 Project Highlights
-Identified the most-liked, most-disliked, and most-commented trending videos.
+Queried a YouTube trending dataset to analyze video engagement metrics.
+Ranked videos by likes, dislikes, and comment counts using SQL.
-Compared engagement metrics across the top 10, top 100, and top 1,000 ranked videos.
+Compared engagement across the top 10, top 100, and top 1,000 trending videos to identify distribution patterns.
-Analyzed patterns in views, likes, dislikes, and comments to understand how engagement is distributed among trending content.
-Applied SQL techniques to extract meaningful insights from a real-world dataset.
+Applied SQL clauses including SELECT, ORDER BY, LIMIT, and OFFSET to retrieve targeted insights.
+Interpreted analytical results to explain trends in user engagement and content popularity.